Tur\'{a}n problems for multilinear maps: Acknowledgements

-The authors would like to thank Dilong Yang and Yijia Fang for helpful discussion and especially thank Dilong Yang for many comments on an early draft.
+The authors would like to thank Dilong Yang and Yijia Fang for helpful discussions, especially Dilong Yang for many comments on an early draft.
 As a participant in the ECOPRO Summer Student Research Program, Qiyuan Chen acknowledges the organizers, especially Hong Liu, and the members of IBS for their support and hospitality.
 Zixiang Xu would like to thank Qiyuan Chen and Ke Ye for their hospitality at the Chinese Academy of Sciences.
+During the early stage of this work, Zixiang Xu was supported by IBS-R029-C4.

 \begin{appendices}